 How much does 3 days in Iceland cost?

 Iceland is an expensive destination.
-For two people on a moderate budget, expect to spend around 4,000 to 6,000 ISK on parking fees across the three days, plus car rental (prices vary hugely by season, but budget 15,000 to 30,000 ISK per day), accommodation (typically 20,000 to 50,000 ISK per night for a double room), and fuel.
+For two people on a moderate budget, expect to spend around 4,000 to 6,000 ISK on parking fees across the three days, plus car rental (prices vary hugely by season, but budget 15,000 to 30,000 ISK per day plus the 6.95 ISK/km road tax, which is around 6,000 to 7,500 ISK for this itinerary), accommodation (typically 20,000 to 50,000 ISK per night for a double room), and fuel.
 Food is also expensive, with a restaurant meal typically costing 3,000 to 5,000 ISK per person.
 See our Iceland budget tips for ways to reduce costs.

 What is the best time of year for 3 days in Iceland?